Introduction to Datapipe

 step

-• --name is to provide a filter of steps with prefix matching of step name.
-Example: datapipe step --name=my_step_name run.
+--nameis to provide a filter of steps with prefix matching of step name.
+Accepts a comma-separated list of prefixes.
+Example:datapipe step --name=my_step_name runordatapipe step --name=my_step_name,my_other_step_name run.--labelsis to provide a filter of steps according to its labels.
+Example:datapipe step --labels=my_label_name=my_label_value run.

 run